l00k3y/CoffiDaApp/README.md

 # CoffiDaApp

-Used eslint with Airbnb style
+My coffee shop review application written in React Native.

-React native form validator for validation
+Includes Google Maps integration, form validation throughout and a profanity filter for any user submissions.

-Bad words JS library for profanity filter
+Written to Airbnb's code style.